jundalisay/spblist/content/en/research/newton/principia/book-2/sec-07/prop-37.md

+---
+heading: Proposition 37 Theorem 29
+title: "Projectivle"
+description: "The motions of bodies which are resisted partly in the ratio of the velocities, and partly"
+author: Newton
+draft: true
+image: "/covers/principia.jpg"
+---

 PROPOSITION XXXVII.
 THEOREM XXIX.
 If a cylinder move uninformly forward in a compressed, infinite, arid non-elastic finid, in the direction of its length, the resistance arising